 Since Taroko is one of the biggest attractions in Taiwan, you’ll have many options for accommodation.
 The two areas I’d recommend staying is either within the park or in the closest big city, Hualien.

-We decided on Hualien Wow Hostel.
-The location was perfect.
-It was very close to the train station, which was also where the Taroko Bus Station leaves.
-They are also one of the few hotels that provides breakfast (eggs, toast, a variety of spreads, fruits).
+Hualien Wow Hostel is one of the few hotels that provides breakfast (eggs, toast, a variety of spreads, fruits).
 The walls were a bit thin, but they offer earplugs at the front desk and the staff is incredibly patient and accommodating.

 Tianxiang is the other option we were considering.
 It is just outside the park and your commute is cut down tremendously.
-The options are more limited, but there are some beautiful sites.
-If you’re feeling extra, Silks Place Taroko Hotel looked pretty magical.
-It was a little (A LOT) out of our budget, but it’s a beautiful property and a great option if you do want to treat yo’ self.
+There are not many options, but there are some beautiful properties if you want to be within the park.

 There are many more national parks around Taiwan.
 Taroko should be your #1, but it probably shouldn’t be the only one you visit.
 Plan on getting outdoors!

 Have you been to Taroko National Park or Hualien?
-What was your favorite experience?
+What was your favourite experience?
 Let us know in comments, or if you have any more questions, send us a message on Facebook.